rthatcher/t2/nodered-tutorial.md

  -  **Card Name** - _admin\@tutorial-network_
 This is the |Hyperledger Composer node that will connect to the Business Network on the Fabric and submit the Transaction.

+After you have set the properties on all the nodes, **Wire the nodes together** as shown in the diagram above.
 Remember to click the red **Deploy** button to save the flow.